 - Never turn on auto-pilot: If there’s one thing we tell everyone, it’s to never let any digital campaign run without being proactive and always monitoring results.
 Just remember that Google Shopping is only becoming more crowded, so what may work now may not in just three months.

-E-Commerce SEM: Choosing the Right Path
+E-Commerce SEM: Choosing The Right Path To Show Up On Google

 Leveraging e-commerce SEM is a great option for selling products online.
 Mastering this digital channel for e-commerce can take a bit of work, but you should be able to decide which will work best for you.